jup-ag/space-station/docs/2-apis/3-adding-fees.md

 The Referral Program is an open source program by Jupiter to provide referral fees for integrators who are integrating Jupiter Swap and Jupiter Limit Order.
 You can check out the code [here](https://github.com/TeamRaccoons/referral) to gain a better understanding of how it works.

 By default, there are no protocol fees on Jupiter.
 Integrators have the option to introduce a platform fee on swaps.
-The platform fee is provided in basis points, e.g. **20 bps** for **0.2%** of the token output.
+The platform fee is provided in basis points, e.g. **20 bps** for **0.2%** of the token input or output.
 If a platform fee is set by an integrator, Jupiter **will take 2.5%** of the platform fee charged by the integrators.
+It doesn't support Token2022 tokens.

 ## Usage